suzzet31/Frubbiee/readme.md

 * Once you connected to your github  account, select your repository to connect.
 * Once coonected select enable automatic deployment button then give it a few munites to connect and collect data to the heroku cloud.
 * This takes a few minutes.
 Once it is done your will receive a message to state whether your site is enabled and deployed .
-*

-### Prerequisites

-What things you need to install the software and how to install them

 ### wireframe
 [Frubbiee wireframe.pdf](https://github.com/suzzet31/Frubbiee/files/6412367/Frubbiee.wireframe.pdf)